CCSGroupInternational/awesome-opensource/README.md

 * [Syncthing](https://syncthing.net/) replaces proprietary sync and cloud services with something open, trustworthy and decentralized.
 * [Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs) is a decentralized cloud storage system.
 It distributes your data across multiple servers.
 * [XtreemFS](http://www.xtreemfs.org/) is a general purpose storage system and covers most storage needs in a single deployment.

+## Monitoring Measurement and Alert

+*Monitoring, measurement and alert tools*

+* [Alerta](https://alerta.io/) is a quick at-a-glance alert VISUALISATION with drill-down to detail
+* [Prometheus](https://prometheus.io/) is a systems and services monitoring system

 ## Infrastructure As A Service